You’re Gonna Make It After All

 In the final seasons, the show explores humor in death in the episode ‘Chuckles Bites the Dust’ and juvenile delinquency; Ted deals with intimate marital problems, infertility, and adoption, and suffers a heart attack; and Mary overcomes an addiction to sleeping pills.
 Mary dates several men on and off over the years, two seriously, but remains single throughout the series.”

 The thing I remember best is that my mother loved the show.
 At the time of the premiere she was 45 years old and, I know from my own observations, struggling to define who she was going to be since her youngest child was 13 (the others were 15, 17 and 22) and daily chores were no longer all consuming or fulfilling.
-So she went back to college to pursue music education and find activities which interested her.
+So she went back to college to study music and find activities which interested her.
 Somehow she managed to do what she wanted despite push back from my oh-so-traditional father.
 My mother often felt as if she had been born into the wrong era as she always wondered what it would be like to pursue a career.

 But every Saturday evening – when at home – my Mom and I ALWAYS watched the Mary Tyler Moore show together!
 No doubt it WAS her favorite show and I imagine that if they were to air reruns she’d still love it today despite her advanced dementia and failing health.

 For those who don’t know she was recently diagnosed with breast cancer so I know her time is short.
 In many ways I ‘lost’ my mother years ago with the dementia, then a stroke, and her continuing decline.

 I’ve had more than one person say how ‘lucky’ I am to still have both my parents.
 My response is that I miss the woman who I remember as my mother.
 The true essence of that woman has, sadly, been gone a long time.